justinww04/social-app/README.md

-working on the posting feed aspects updated posting feed with more options, updated the options and worked on the functions of the options to make them work correctly - finished
+working on the posting feed aspects updated posting feed with more options, updated the options and worked on the functions of the options to make them work correctly - finished  added hashtags

 finsihed posting feed aspects needed to help searchability, updated design of search bar